-Boron is almost an exclusive choice as an acceptor impurity in silicon since other p-type opening technique for locating diffusion would be inoperative, Indium is of little interest because of its high acceptor level of 0.16 eV, compared with 0.01 eV for boron, which indicates that not all such acceptors would be ionized at room temperature to produce a hole.
+Boron is almost an exclusive choice as an acceptor impurity in silicon since other p-type impurities have limitations as follows :

+Gallium has relatively large diffusion coefficient in SiO_2 , and the usual oxide window-opening technique for locating diffusion would be inoperative, Indium is of little interest because of its high acceptor level of 0.16 eV, compared with 0.01 eV for boron, which indicates that not all such acceptors would be ionized at room temperature to produce a hole.
 Aluminium reacts strongly with any oxygen that is present in the silicon lattice.

-Gallium has relatively large diffusion coefficient in SiO2, and the usual oxide windowtype impurities, such as phosphorus, antimony and arsenic, can be used at different stages of IC processing.
-The diffusion constant of phosphorus is much greater than for Sb and diffusion times.
+The choice of a particular n-type dopant is not so limited as for p-type materials.
+The n-type impurities, such as phosphorus, antimony and arsenic, can be used at different stages of IC processing.
+The diffusion constant of phosphorus is much greater than for Sb and As, being comparable to that for boron, which leads to economies resulting from shorter diffusion times.